Data compression

 Compression algorithms are used in a vast number of protocols and file formats throughout all of computing.
 Implemented in C, these libraries encounter regular security issues despite receiving extensive industry-wide scrutiny.

-Our initiative aims to create memory-safe implementations of compression libraries:
+Our initiative creates memory-safe implementations of compression libraries:

-- zlib: a widely-used compression library, used primarily on the web to provide gzip compression to the text/html/js/css we send around.
+- zlib: a widely-used compression library, used primarily on the web to provide gzip compression.

 - zstd: a modern successor to zlib, providing better compression faster.